PASS: Path-selective State Space Model for Event-based Recognition: Proposed Method

 \section{Proposed Method}

-\textbf{Overview.} The PAST-SSM framework, as depicted in Fig.\ref{fig:cFramework}, processes arbitrary-duration events using our PEAS module, followed by the SSM's spatiotemporal modeling to predict various recognition outcomes, including objects, actions, and event streams of arbitrary duration.
-It comprises two components: 1) the PEAS module introduced in Sec.\ref{sec:PEAS} for event sampling, frame aggregation path-adaptive event selection, and bidirectional event scan to encode events into sequence features with fixed dimensions.
-On top of PEAS, the MSG loss $\mathcal{L}_{MSG}$ detailed in Sec.\ref{sec:Enhancing} is proposed for minimizing the randomness and redundancy of encoded features; and 2) the event spatiotemporal modeling module discussed in Sec.\ref{sec:SSM} to predict the final recognition results.
-The following subsections provide a detailed description of these components.
+\textbf{Overview.} The PASS framework, as depicted in Fig.~\ref{fig:cFramework}, processes events across a wide distribution of event length using our PEAS module and MSG loss, followed by the spatiotemporal modeling module for prediction.
+It comprises three components: (1) the PEAS module (Sec.\ref{sec:PEAS}) for event sampling, event frame aggregation, and path-selective event selection.
+Then bidirectional event scan to encode events into sequence features with fixed dimensions.
+(2) On top of PEAS, the MSG loss $\mathcal{L}_{MSG}$ (Sec.\ref{sec:Enhancing}) is proposed for minimizing the randomness and redundancy of encoded features; (3) the event spatiotemporal modeling module (Sec.\ref{sec:SSM}) to predict the final recognition results.